 You will need to call for an appointment, for both strays and owner-surrenders.
 We know there are many more animals in need than we can take in.
 We are often booked several weeks in advance.
 Some people have had to wait more than a month for an appointment.
 Please do everything you can during the wait to find a home for your pet yourself, or modify your lifestyle so that you are able to keep your pet.
 We’re sorry, but due to limited financial resources we can’t help further.
 We don’t receive any funds from HSUS or ASPCA.
 All donations are local.

-Is it not reasonable to wonder, if the agency is too full to take in a pet from central Indiana, how it has room to import out-of-state puppies that will require vaccines, spaying/neutering and/or other veterinary care before they can be adopted?
+Is it not unreasonable to wonder, if the agency is too full to take in a pet from central Indiana, how it has room to import out-of-state puppies that will require vaccines, spaying/neutering and/or other veterinary care before they can be adopted?

 Focusing on helping local animals